lowRISC/opentitan/hw/top_darjeeling/doc/datasheet.md

 Certain functions and blocks remain under active development.
 Contributions are welcome, but this design is provided as-is.

-- DV and and SoC wrapper infrastructure is being developed to enable the debug crossbar.
+- DV and SoC wrapper infrastructure is being developed to enable the debug crossbar.
 - The binary translation logic and the SoC DFx control module are under development.
 The former will allow for granular filtering and remapping of TL-UL requests, while the latter will provide SoC level gating functionality for DFT and debug infrastructure.
 - Crossbar generation support at the SoC-integration is not yet mature, so some TL-UL connections have not been made at this point.